 For horse owners there seems to always come a time when selling a horse is necessary.
-Whether you train and sell horses for a living or just came to the point where your horse doesn’t fit you needs anymore, it seems prudent to know how to effectively market and sell your horse to get the most value.
+Whether you train and sell horses for a living or just came to the point where your horse doesn’t fit your needs anymore, it seems prudent to know how to effectively market and sell your horse to get the most value.
 Of course, your horse is priceless 🙂 and following these 10 simple techniques will help you show a potential buyer just how amazing your horse really is.

 The best way to sell your horse:

 Get your horse as clean and shiny as possible.
 Now, I understand that this is sometimes a feat.
 During the winter months, horses are laden with winter hair and that summer sheen just isn’t possible.
-And as spring time comes along, that hair is making a quick exit.
-And then spring showers displays mud everywhere!
+And as springtime comes along, that hair is making a quick exit.
+And then spring showers display mud everywhere!
 Ideally, as far as coat quality, summer is probably the best time to photograph your horse, but don’t let that stop you!
 We have sold many horses during the winter.

 2. Quality pictures

 Speaking of photographing your horse, quality pictures are very important.
 Period.
 And it does take some time and effort and possibly money, to get that great shot!
 Although you don’t want to be hiding any problems your horse may have, you do want to show your horse off.
-If anytime, this is your horses opportunity to shine!
+If anytime, this is your horse’s opportunity to shine!

 And it’s just too easy to get that shot where you look like you own a rare species with a very large head and teeny body:

-So, how can you take a quality picture with your lack of experience, your surroundings and with just your iPhone?
+So, how can you take a quality picture with your lack of experience, your surroundings, and with just your iPhone?
 Because it is possible!
 Here’s how:

 a.
 Utilize the sun.
 Have light across the length of the horse, with no big shadows.
 Early morning or early evening has the best light.